Blog

 Our Editorial Standards:

-We use the highest editorial standards at Movingto by ensuring every article is written by a qualified lawyer or immigration expert and fact-checked by a Portugal licensed lawyer.
+We use the highest editorial standards at Movingto by ensuring every article is authored by a qualified lawyer or immigration expert and fact-checked by a Portugal licensed lawyer.
 Learn more about our Editorial Process.

 Opening a bank account in Portugal is not just paperwork.
 It is one of the first legal steps every Golden Visa applicant must take.
 Your qualifying investment funds need to flow into a Portuguese bank account registered under your name, which makes choosing a bank a cornerstone of the process.

-Since the reforms in October 2023, the focus of the Golden Visa shifted away from real estate and large deposit routes.
+Since Law 56/2023 (Mais Habitação) took effect on October 7, 2023, all real estate investment routes were completely eliminated, along with the €1.5 million capital transfer option.
 Today, most applicants invest through regulated Portuguese funds.
 That change means the bank you choose matters more than ever.

 Some institutions, such as Millennium bcp, are widely known for their non-resident services.
 Others, like Caixa Geral de Depósitos, provide state-backed stability but may be less flexible for international clients.
 Options also include global names such as Santander and digital-first challengers like ActivoBank.